marp-team/marp/website/blog/how-to-make-custom-transition.md

 <!-- prettier-ignore-end -->

-The slide author can override the default duration at any time, through `transition` local directive in Markdown (`<!-- transition: fade 2s -->`).
+The slide author can override the default duration at any time, through the `transition` local directive in Markdown (`<!-- transition: fade 2s -->`).

 > Setting custom default duration is available in [Marp CLI v2.0.4](https://github.com/marp-team/marp-cli/releases/tag/v2.0.4) and later.